 So perhaps when you look to revamp your website, take the opportunity to highlight, where appropriate and in the best interests of your clients, that you can refer them to financial advisers when the legal work you have done gives rise to a need for complementary financial advice.
 Clients are keen to know that you are able to assist them to address and solve their problem.
 Pointing out that you work closely with other, non-legal professionals is reassuring and could be the key differentiator in your ‘shop window’.

 Dave Seager is managing director of SIFA Professional, which provides business and marketing support to impartial independent financial advisers who work with solicitors.
-SIFA Professional is an endorsed partner of the Law Society.
+SIFA Professional is a partner of the Law Society.
 For more information, visit our Membership offers page.